-- At this time, Moses is thought to have been over 70 years of age.
+- In Exodus 3, Moses is thought to have been over 70 years of age.
 How has Moses’ life up to this point prepared him for God’s calling?

 - What has God built into your life to date that he might use for his purposes today?

 - What does God’s calling of Moses in Exodus 3 show you about God? (notice the 5 verbs describing the activity of God in v7-8)

 - Why might this passage be such a key moment?